mariobirri/SenSicAmpEpics/README.md

 # SenSicAmpEpics
-Usage
+## Usage
 Run SenSiCAmp_epics.py on the raspberry.
-It will control the softIOC.
+It will control the softIOC.<br>
-Run SenSic_start.sh to run the QT
+Run startSensic.sh to run the QT